LISTEN TO AUDIO OF THIS CONTENT

 You might even be curious about snorting Xanax, or finding out what happens if Xanax is combined with other drugs or alcohol.
 To help you understand Xanax abuse, we’ve prepared a quick list of answers to your questions about this benzodiazepine.

-How Long A Xanax High Lasts
+How Long Does a Xanax Last?

 - Most users report that the sedative effects begin to wear off within about four hours, however, it can take anywhere from 12 to 72 hours for a single dose to be completely eliminated from the body.

-Give us your feedback about this page, here
+Give us your feedback about this page here